ProvableHQ/sdk/sdk/README.md

 ### 2.2 Program Execution Model

-The SDK provides the ability execute `Aleo Instructions` programs %100 client-side within the browser.
+The SDK provides the ability to execute `Aleo Instructions` programs %100 client-side within the browser.

 The `ProgramManager` object encapsulates the functionality for executing programs and making zero knowledge proofs about them.
 Under the hood it uses cryptographic code compiled from [SnarkVM](https://developer.aleo.org/aleo) into WebAssembly with JavaScript bindings that allow execution of Aleo programs fully within the browser.
-Users interested in lower level details how this is achieved can visit the [aleo-wasm](https://github.com/AleoHQ/sdk/tree/testnet3/wasm) crate.
+Users interested in lower level details on how this is achieved can visit the [aleo-wasm](https://github.com/AleoHQ/sdk/tree/testnet3/wasm) crate.

 The basic execution flow of a program is as follows:
 1. A web app is loaded with an instance of the `ProgramManager` object